ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 where Name = 'The Big Cheese'
 {CODE-BLOCK/}

+Filtering on **nested properties** is also supported, so in order to return all companies from 'Albuquerque' we need to execute following query:

+{CODE-BLOCK:csharp}
+from Companies
+where Address.City = 'Albuquerque'
+{CODE-BLOCK/}

 ### Operator: BETWEEN

 The operator `between` returns results inclusively, and the type of border values used must match.
 It works on both 'numbers' and 'strings' and can be substituted with the `>=` and `<=` operators (see the example below).